• Japan is no longer 8000 miles away.

 the Northeast Council of Teachers of Japanese (NECTJ) since 1994.

-More than 400 students mainly in high school who are learning Japanese and
+More than 300 students who are learning Japanese and

 100 volunteers participate in Harumatsuri every year.